Summer Day Programs 2019

 We work diligently to provide a safe, fun and engaging experience for all campers.
 All of our counselors are 18 and over and most of them have WFR or CPR certification.

 AGE ELIGIBILITY: We can provisionally accept 6 year olds who have completed kindergarten.
 Their spot at camp is not guaranteed until we receive a waiver from the state.
-We need to apply for waivers as soon as possible (and no later than the end of April!)
-If you have a 6 year old who would like to attend JNFC, please call 970-769-1800 immediately so that we can start the process.
+We need to apply for waivers as soon as possible.
+If you have a 6 year old who would like to attend a day camp, please call 970-769-1800 immediately so that we can start the process.

 Check out the complete calendar of 2019 DNS summer camps.
 Day program dates and descriptions are below.